 — Katrien Vanpee, Director of Language Instruction in Arabic

-- programs in which students take classes in an institute or a center for foreign students
+- Study Center Programs: programs in which students take classes in an institute or a center for foreign students

-- programs that combine courses in a center for foreign students with the option of taking courses in a university with native speakers
+- Study Center Programs with a university component: programs that combine courses in a center for foreign students with the option of taking courses in a university with native speakers

 Best Time to Go Abroad